Are you taking the Customs Broker exam in October?

 Violators may also be subject to denial of their export privileges.
 A denial of export privileges prohibits a person from participating in any way in any transaction subject to the EAR.
 Furthermore, it is unlawful for other businesses and individuals to participate in any way in an export transaction subject to the EAR with a denied person.

 Customs entries on imported merchandise involve calculating duties and taxes based on commodity classification (HTS), country of origin, and transaction value, along with special notes.
 In previous posts we have discussed the importance of making sure that correct HTS codes are used.
 In most cases the commercial invoice or CI value is used for duty calculation.
 In situations where the transaction is not so clear Customs has established an “appraisement hierarchy” to determine entry value.
 The details can be found in US Customs and Border Protection regulations 19 CFR part 152.
-From the archives here is a quick summary:
+Here is a summary:

 Appraisement Hierarchy